-However, a second line of modeling work on CGS demonstrates that competition among social groups at different culturally-evolved stable equilibria provides a plausible, theoretically well-studied mechanism that can favor the diffusion of cooperative, group-beneficial beliefs, practices, and norms (R. Boyd & Richerson, 2002; R. Boyd & Richerson, 1990; Fehr & Fischbacher, 2003; Joseph Henrich, 2006).
-This kind of cultural group selection, involving competition among stable states, suffers none of the problems typically associated with application of genetic group selection to the evolution of altruism (Joseph Henrich, 2004).
+However, a second line of modeling work on CGS demonstrates that competition among social groups at different culturally evolved stable equilibria provides a plausible mechanism that can favor the diffusion of cooperative, group-beneficial beliefs, practices and norms (Boyd & Richerson, 1990, 2002; Fehr & Fischbacher, 2003; Henrich, 2006).
+This kind of CGS, involving competition among stable states, suffers none of the problems typically associated with application of genetic group selection to the evolution of altruism (Henrich, 2004).

-602 CGS can occur in several ways.
-First, the most straightforward form of CGS occurs 603 when social groups-due to superior institutions for cooperation that create technological, 604 military or economic advantages-drive out, eliminate, or assimilate groups at alternative 605 equilibria (J. Soltis, R. Boyd, & P. J. Richerson, 1995).
-"Institutions" here refers to the integrated 606 sets of beliefs, values, and practices that organize social interactions in groups.
-Second, social 607 groups may compete demographically, with groups at some stable equilibria putting out more 608 culture bearers than other groups, or attracting more migrants than groups stuck at other inferior 609 equilibria (R. Boyd & Richerson, forthcoming).
-A third form of CGS is perhaps the most subtle 610 and important.
-Our evolved adaptations for cultural learning may cause people in groups stuck 611 at less group-beneficial equilibrium to preferentially imitate the beliefs and practices of people 612 from groups at more group-beneficial equilibrium because they show higher payoffs (R. Boyd & 613 Richerson, 2002).
+CGS can occur in several ways.
+First, the most straightforward form of CGS occurs when social groups due to superior institutions for cooperation that create technological, military or economic advantages - drive out, eliminate or assimilate groups at alternative equilibria (Soltis, Boyd, & Richerson, 1995).
+"Institutions" here refers to the integrated sets of beliefs, values and practices that organize social interactions in groups.
+Second, social groups may compete demographically, with groups at some stable equilibria putting out more culture bearers than other groups or attracting more migrants than groups stuck at other inferior equilibria (Boyd & Richerson, 2009).
+A third form of CGS is perhaps the most subtle and important.
+Our evolved adaptations for cultural learning may cause people in groups stuck at less group-beneficial equilibrium to preferentially imitate the beliefs and practices of people from groups at more group-beneficial equilibrium because they show higher payoffs (Boyd & Richerson, 2002).
 This can cause sets of ideas, beliefs and practices to differentially spread from more successful groups to less successful groups.
 This can describe how institutions spread from one social group to another, or how institutions compete for membership within a social group.

-Building on this theoretical foundation there are now numerous lines of empirical evidence supporting CGS, including data from ethnography (S. Atran et al., 2002; Scott Atran et al., 2002; J. Soltis, R. Boyd, & P. Richerson, 1995), archeology (Bettinger & Baumhoff, 1982; Flannery & Marcus, 2000; Spencer & Redmond, 2001; Young & Bettinger, 1992), ethno-history (Kelly, 1985; Sahlins, 1961), and even laboratory experiments (Gurerk, Irlenbusch, & Rockenbach, 2006).
+Building on this theoretical foundation, there are now numerous lines of empirical evidence supporting CGS, including data from ethnography (Atran, Medin, Ross, Lynch, Vapnarsky, Ek, et al., 2002; Soltis et al., 1995), archeology (Bettinger & Baumhoff, 1982; Flannery & Marcus, 2000; Spencer & Redmond, 2001; Young & Bettinger, 1992), ethno-history (Kelly, 1985; Sahlins, 1961) and even laboratory experiments (Gurerk, Irlenbusch, & Rockenbach, 2006).

-Below, I (1) draw together insights derived above regarding CREDs with existing work on cultural group selection and apply them to the evolution of rituals, and the relationship between rituals, costly acts, cooperation and deep commitment to group ideologies, (2) highlight some prima facie empirical findings that packages of rituals, costly acts, and group ideologies/religions do spread by CGS, and (3) interpret recent findings concerning rituals, costly acts, and cooperation to illustrate their consistency with this approach.
+Below, I (1) draw together insights derived above regarding CREDs with existing work on CGS and apply them to the evolution of rituals, and the relationship between rituals, costly acts, cooperation and deep commitment to group ideologies; (2) highlight some prima facie empirical findings indicating that packages of rituals, costly acts and group ideologies/religions do spread by CGS; and (3) interpret recent findings concerning rituals, costly acts and cooperation to illustrate their consistency with this approach.

-629 CGS favors rituals that exploit evolved learning mechanisms
+5.1.
+CGS favors rituals that exploit evolved learning mechanisms

-630 Since both religious and secular rituals have frequently been associated with costly 631 displays-such as firewalking and scarification-and with the promotion of group solidarity, 632 cooperation, and competitiveness in warfare (Scott Atran, 2002; Durkheim, 1995; Richard Sosis 633 & Candace Alcorta, 2003; Sosis & Ruffle, 2003), I apply the above ideas to rituals, thus 634 incorporating rituals into the discussion, and then consider empirical evidence linking rituals, 635 cooperation, beliefs, and costly acts.
-My goal is only to suggest how cultural evolutionary forces, 636 rooted in our evolved cultural learning capacities, may have shaped rituals alongside other 637 forces (P. Boyer & Lienard, 2006; McCauley & Lawson, 2002; Whitehouse, 2000).
+Since both religious and secular rituals have frequently been associated with costly displays - such as firewalking and scarification - and with the promotion of group solidarity, cooperation and competitiveness in warfare (Atran, 2002; Durkheim, 1995; Sosis & Alcorta, 2003; Sosis & Ruffle, 2003), I apply the above ideas to rituals, thus incorporating rituals into the discussion, and then consider empirical evidence linking rituals, cooperation, beliefs and costly acts.
+My goal is only to suggest how cultural evolutionary forces, rooted in our evolved cultural learning capacities, may have shaped rituals alongside other forces

+(Boyer & Lienard, 2006; McCauley & Lawson, 2002; Whitehouse, 2000).

-- 638 Competition among groups or institutions should favor rituals that more effectively exploit - our capacities for cultural learning in order to transmit deeper commitments to ideas, beliefs or - 640 values that increase in-group cooperation and solidarity (and perhaps out-group enmity). - 641 Groups with rituals that more effectively transmit commitment to group-beneficial (self-sacrificial) - 642 beliefs will-ceteris paribus-outcompete groups with less effective ritual-belief combinations, - 643 causing these belief-ritual complexes to spread by the various forms of CGS discussed above. - 644 Figure 2 illustrates the process described.
+Competition among groups or institutions should favor rituals that more effectively exploit our capacities for cultural learning in order to transmit deeper commitments to ideas, beliefs or values that increase in-group cooperation and solidarity (and perhaps out-group enmity).
+Groups with rituals that more effectively transmit commitment to group-beneficial (self-sacrificial) beliefs will - ceteris paribus - outcompete groups with less effective ritual-belief combinations, causing these belief-ritual complexes to spread by the various forms of CGS discussed above.
+Fig. 2 illustrates the process described.